PowerDNS/pdns/pdns/dnsdistdist/docs/rules-actions.rst

 .. function:: ECSOverrideAction(override)

+  .. deprecated:: 1.6.0

+  This function has been deprecated in 1.6.0, please use :func:`SetECSOverrideAction` instead.

   Whether an existing EDNS Client Subnet value should be overridden (true) or not (false).
   Subsequent rules are processed after this action.